-[&]quot;AVERAGE YEAR" Total System discharge of >225 cfs throughout the year
+"AVERAGE YEAR" Total System discharge of >225 cfs throughout most of the year

-[&]quot;DROUGHT YEAR" Total System discharge of < 225 cfs discharge at some point within the year
+"DROUGHT YEAR" Total System discharge of < 225 cfs discharge for most of the year

-[&]quot;FLOOD DISTURBANCE" Flood event affecting reach at some point between spring and fall or late fall previous year
+"FLOOD DISTURBANCE" Flood event affecting reach at some point between spring and fall or late fall previous year

 As evident in Table 4, average and drought years were fairly consistent amongst reaches, but the Upper Spring Run and New Channel sample reaches were affected more frequently from flood-related high flow events.
 In late 2001, several pulse events propagated in the upper watershed and came primarily down Blieders Creek, whereas in many of the other years the majority of the pulses came down Dry Comal Creek and directly through the New Channel sample reach.
 The large event in June 2010 was the only high-flow event that negatively affected all four study reaches.
-It is also quite evident that drought conditions experienced in 2009 have extended through the present time, with a temporary reprieve provided by the extreme 2010 high-flow event.
-Figure 22 is the Comal River hydrograph over the bio-monitoring time period which also includes the daily average peak flows experienced in 2002, 2004, 2007, 2009 and 2010.
+It is also quite evident that drought conditions experienced in 2009 extended through 2014, with a temporary reprieve provided by the extreme 2010 high-flow event, and a more substantial reprieve in 2015.
+Figure 20 is the Comal River hydrograph over the biological monitoring program time period which also includes the daily average peak flows experienced in 2002, 2004, 2007, 2009, 2010, and 2015.